Jacint Verdaguer: Life

 In 1873, he published the cant (ode or song) "Passió de Nostre Senyor Jesucrist" (Passion of Our Lord Jesus Christ).
 He left Vinyoles d'Orís for health reasons and moved to Vic.
 He went on a trip to Roussillon and saw the mountain, El Canigó, possibly for the first time.
-In December, he joined the Companyia Transatlàntica trans-Atlantic steamship company as a chaplain because he was prescribed sea air for his health; he embarked in Cádiz bound for Havana.
+In December, he joined the Companyia Transatlàntica trans-Atlantic steamship company as a chaplain because he was prescribed sea air for his health; he embarked in Cádiz bound for Havana, Cuba.

 On 8 September 1876 his father died at the age of 65.
 On board the "Ciudad Condal", on the return voyage from Cuba, Jacint Verdaguer finished his epic poem L'Atlàntida.
-In November he entered the palace of the Marquis of Comillas as an alms chaplain.
+In November he entered the palace of Antonio López, 1st Marquess of Comillas as an alms chaplain.

 In 1877, when he was 32, and having returned from his journey, the jury of the Jocs Florals awarded him the special prize of the Diputation of Barcelona for L'Atlàntida.
 Now he had earned his reputation as a poet.

 In 1878, he traveled to Rome, where he was granted an audience with Pope Leo XIII.
 They discussed Verdaguer's poem L'Atlàntida.
 In 1880, as the winner of three prizes in the Jocs Florals, he was proclaimed "Master of the Gay Sciences" (Mestre en Gai Saber).
 That same year he published his book of poetry, Montserrat, which included "Llegenda de Montserrat", a legend (or two) in the form of a poem with 13 cantos.

-In 1883, the Barcelona City Council published a print-run of a hundred thousand copies of his "Oda a Barcelona" (Ode to Barcelona), a 46-stanza poem.
-Such a print-run was quite a remarkable given that the population of Barcelona at the time was 350,000, which would have amounted to about a copy per household.
+In 1883, the Barcelona City Council published a print-run of 100,000 copies of his "Oda a Barcelona" (Ode to Barcelona), a 46-stanza poem.
+Such a print-run was quite remarkable given that the population of Barcelona at the time was 350,000, which would have amounted to about a copy per household.
 At the age of 39, Verdaguer traveled to Paris, Switzerland, Germany and Russia.

-His collection of poems Caritat (Charity, 1885) was published to raise funds for reconstruction after the Andalusian earthquake of 25 December 1884.
+His collection of poems Caritat (Charity, 1885) was published to raise funds for reconstruction after the 1884 Andalusian earthquake.

 On 21 March 1886, when he was 41 years old, Bishop Morgades crowned him 'Poet of Catalonia' in the monastery of Ripoll.
 He published the epic poem Canigó and made a pilgrimage to the Holy Land.

-In 1893, following controversy about aspects of his work as a priest, he left the post of alms chaplain at the Marqués de Comillas' palace.
+In 1893, following controversy about aspects of his work as a priest, he left the post of alms chaplain at Claudio López, 2nd Marquess of Comillas' palace.
 The publication of the trilogy Jesús Infant was completed, and he was assigned to the sanctuary of La Gleva.
 For a period, he was stripped of his office as priest, although this was eventually restored.
 In 1894, the books Roser de tot l'any and Veus del bon pastor were published.
 On 31 March he left the sanctuary of La Gleva.